DABConti/wordpress-technical-test/README.txt

 As a site administrator, I need to be able to enter new books into the inventory so that my audiences can find them in the site.

 Acceptance Criteria
-	- A site administrator can add a new book with title, description, and thumbnail
+	- A site administrator can add a new book with title, description, and thumbnail - DONE
-	- A site administrator can revert back to a previous version of the book
+	- A site administrator can revert back to a previous version of the book - DONE
-	- Each book has an author name, release year and publisher
+	- Each book has an author name, release year and publisher - Done

 —Requirements: Administrative View (WordPress Backend) Instructions-